JovenGabriel/nisum-java-exercise/README.md

 ### Using Maven

-You can also use Maven to package your application.
+You can also use Maven to package the application.
 Run the following command:
 `mvn clean package`.
 This will generate a JAR file in the `target` directory.
-You can then run your application with:
+You can then run the application with:
 `java -jar target/<name-of-your-jar>.jar`.
 Replace `<name-of-your-jar>` with `users-0.0.1-SNAPSHOT.jar`.

-Your application will be available at http://localhost:8080.
+The application will be available at http://localhost:8080.

 ### Testing your Application

 #### API Endpoints Overview

-To test your application's API, you can use tools like **Postman**, **cURL**, or the Swagger UI available at:
+To test the application's API, you can use tools like **Postman**, **cURL**, or the Swagger UI available at:
 [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).

 Here is a step-by-step guide for testing the main endpoints: